anretsky/mssql_bulk_insert/README.md

 For a chunksize of 300000 rows with 20 columns of mostly floating numbers:
   * without callable function: ~6 min/chunk
   * with callable function: ~9 sec/chunk

+#### Note for MSSQL Server running on macOS in Docker container

+The temporary csv file location must be shared with container and must be copied to a non-shared file within the container for the bulk insert to work.

 #### Reference
 Adapted from pandas sample insertion [method](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#io-sql-method)